-Tuner pedals sure aren’t the most exciting on a pedalboard but are certain one of the most important investments a guitarist or bassist could make.
+Tuner pedals sure aren’t the most exciting on a pedalboard but are certainly one of the most important investments a guitarist or bassist could make.
 This is true in live, studio and practice settings.
 No one wants to hear an out-of-tune guitar or bass!

-There are plenty of tuner options out there but a pedal is likely the best bet for electrical instruments.
+There are plenty of tuner options out there, but a pedal is likely the best bet for electrical instruments.
 In this article, we’ll discuss the top 5 choices for tuner pedals.

 The top 5 best tuners for guitar & bass guitar are:

 - TC Electronic PolyTune 3 Polyphonic Tuner

 - KLIQ TinyTune

 Let’s discuss each pedal on this list and the reasons why they are the best.

 What Are Tuner Pedals & How Do They Work?